Europe Bucket List - Iconic Travel Experiences

 21. Go skiing in the Alps

 Snow-covered mountains can be found all over Europe in winter.
 However, if you want to go skiing, nothing can beat the gorgeous ski slopes of the Alps.
 They offer a wide range of ski slopes that cater to all ability levels.
 Head to France and Switzerland to have the time of your life in the picturesque Alps.
-If you are not into skiing, visit the Alps in the summers to hike the scenic mountains and valleys.
+If you are not into skiing, visit the Alps in the summer to hike the scenic mountains and valleys.

 22. Enjoy wine tasting in Tuscany, Italy

 There is no better way to enjoy a glass of wine than lounging outside a stone villa and admiring the rolling hills & luscious vineyards of Tuscany.
 The entire Tuscany region is dotted with picturesque villages, olive groves, cypress trees, hot springs, vineyards, farmhouses, and an abundance of history & culture.
 The towns of Florence, Pisa, and Siena have added attractions for visitors to the region.

 23. Take a selfie with the Leaning Tower of Pisa, Italy